 Cratejoy is the world’s premier subscription box marketplace.
 With over 4 million monthly visitors, it’s important that subscription box owners optimize their Cratejoy Marketplace listing with conversion rate in mind!
 That means tight copy, stellar photos, and clear expectations for subscribers.

-To get started on your listing, check out our brief walkthrough video and blog post on creating (or updating) your Cratejoy marketplace listing.
+To get started on your listing, check out the blog post below on creating (or updating) your Cratejoy marketplace listing.

 In this article, we’ll discuss…

 - Technical details to set up to join the Marketplace

 - Choosing your marketplace categories

 - Setting your target ship date